Twyfelfontein, Namibia - Things to Do in Twyfelfontein

 Insider Tips

-Bring plenty of water and sun protection as the desert climate is extremely dehydrating, and wear sturdy closed-toe shoes for walking on rocky surfaces around the petroglyphs
+Bring plenty of water and sun protection as the desert climate is extremely dehydrating, and always inform your lodge of your planned movements when self-driving in this remote region.

 Explore Activities in Twyfelfontein